blindman67/ColorGroover/README.md

 This object provides a set of functions for handeling colours in a javascript environment.

-I am using the English spelling of colour but will also create a US spelling of the file when I am happy with the code.

-Files prefixed with MS (for Mark Spronck) are intended for use with Groover Utilities Linker and have linker directives that can be ignored.

-Including the file MSColors.js will create a Local scoped object called Color that will give access to all the functionality.
+Including the file MSColors.js will create a Local scoped object called color that will give access to all the functionality.

-Soon to come will be full set.
-Colors.js, color.js and MSColors.js, MScolor.js.

 ### To use.